 "So she's going around telling everyone how cruel I am that I did grab her and start kissing her back?" asked Albus.

 "Yes, she is telling her sob story to any female that will listen," Fallon confirmed.

 "And everyone is angry because I cannot not kiss a girl back?
 Because I should have no choice in the manner?"

 "Well," Fallon said, "sort of.
 She is exaggerating a bit, I think.
-She's telling everyone that you pulled away and called her ugly."
+She's telling everyone that you pulled away and said she was too stupid for you."

 Albus' fork clattered to his plate.
 "I never said that!" he said, outraged.

 "I know," Fallon said.
 "Don't worry, I don't think every girl believes it.
 I certainly don't."